KingOfTheAce2/APA-BD-Crawl-V2/readme.md

 python apa_title_crawler.py
 ```

+This generates `apa_titles.json`, `apa_titles.csv`, and `apa_titles.txt`
-This generates `apa_titles.json` containing all titles found on the site.
-The
+containing all titles found on the site.
+The workflow in
-workflow in `.github/workflows/crawl_titles.yml` can be triggered manually to
+`.github/workflows/crawl_titles.yml` can be triggered manually to produce these
-produce this file as a build artifact.
+files as build artifacts.

 ## Output